Blog · Analysis · Last reviewed June 19, 2026

 Johnny is valuable because he can carry data through systems that cannot be trusted.
 The network is watched.
 Storage is vulnerable.
 Corporations and criminals can intercept ordinary channels.
 So the body becomes the courier.
 Flesh becomes a security protocol.
 Memory becomes rentable capacity.

-That idea is more relevant now than its gigabyte numbers.
-The film famously underestimates storage scale, but it understands the social direction: bodies would be enrolled into information systems.
-Today that happens through phones, wearables, biometric sensors, neural-interface research, location trails, medical records, voice models, face recognition, and the constant harvesting of behavioral data.
+That idea is more relevant now than the film's gigabyte numbers.
+The film underestimates storage scale, but it understands the social direction: bodies would be enrolled into information systems.
+Today that happens through phones, wearables, biometric sensors, neural-interface research, location trails, medical records, voice models, face recognition, companion memories, and the constant harvesting of behavioral data.
 The body no longer has to contain a literal hard drive to become a data port.

 NAS and the Disease of Too Much Signal